Simple Iptables Blacklist

 In this post I am going to run you through the process of setting up a basic firewall IP blacklist.
-Using a bash script to read list of blacklisted IP addresses and feeding these to iptables so they can no longer access your server.
+Using a bash script to read an blacklist of IP addresses and feeding these to iptables so they can no longer access your server.

 First up create decide where you would like the script to live. for this example I am just going to put it in /root/scripts. i.e